PTiagorio/blockchain-for-iot/README.md

 ### Private Blockchain

-The group intends to create a private blockchain for the system to reduce blockchain execution time and make the system more personal and non-transferable.
+The group intends to built from scratch a private blockchain for the system to reduce blockchain execution time and make the system more personal and non-transferable.

 ## Authors